NichConst94/automation-framework-capstone/documentation/ansible/readme.md

 1. On the Linux desktop, open a web browser
 2. In the browser, enter the URL pointing to the ContainerLab Graphite GUI `http://<internal IP of Linux desktop>/graphite`

-3. Access the CLI of one of the switches by clicking on the device and clicking on SSH next to the IPv4 option.
+4. Access the CLI of one of the switches by clicking on the device and clicking on SSH next to the IPv4 option.
-4. Enter `admin` for the username and password.
+5. Enter "admin" for the username and password.
 Click Sign in to access the CLI of the switch.

-5. To view a summary of BGP peers along with their adjacency states, use the show ip bgp summary command on the switch.
+6. To view a summary of BGP peers along with their adjacency states, use the `show ip bgp summary` command on the switch.
 This command provides crucial information such as the remote ASN of the neighbor, the status of the BGP adjacency, and the prefixes that are being advertised to each neighbor.
 `show ip bgp summary`

-6. To obtain more comprehensive BGP routing information, you can use the show ip bgp command to display the BGP routing table.
+7. To obtain more comprehensive BGP routing information, you can use the `show ip bgp` command to display the BGP routing table.
 This table contains detailed path metrics for each destination, including the local preference, AS path length, and path origin.
 This information is particularly useful for administrators who need to perform BGP traffic engineering.
 `show ip bgp`

-7. To display the current BGP routes in the switch’s routing table, use the show ip route bgp command.
+8. To display the current BGP routes in the switch’s routing table, use the `show ip route bgp` command.
 Each switch should receive eight External BGP (eBGP) routes among its two peers.
 `show ip route bgp`

-8. Finally, to verify that BGP MD5 peer authentication is enabled, use the show bgp neighbors | grep auth command.
+9. Finally, to verify that BGP MD5 peer authentication is enabled, use the `show bgp neighbors | grep auth` command.
 In the full output of the command, this information is shown near the end of each peer’s section.
 `show bgp neighbors | grep auth`

 ## Prometheus

 In this section, we will walk through how to set up OCPrometheus using an Ansible playbook.
 This will automate the process of initializing it on the network devices by using the dynamic inventory.

 1. Ansible can be used to configure OCPrometheus on all devices referenced in the dynamic inventory file.
-Create a new file titled “init-prometheus.yml” for the playbook.
+Create a new file titled `init-prometheus.yml` for the playbook.

 2. Create the first play on SWITCH1 to configure the switch and copy the files from the Linux machine to the switch.
-Use the ansible.builtin.copy module to transfer the ocprometheus file from its location on the local device to the switch.
-Ensure it is placed in the /mnt/flash/ directory on the switch.
+Use the `ansible.builtin.copy` module to transfer the ocprometheus file from its location on the local device to the switch.
+Ensure it is placed in the `/mnt/flash/` directory on the switch.

 3. Create the second play.
-It is identical to the first except that this time the ocprometheus.yml file will be transferred from the local machine to the switch.
+It is identical to the first except that this time the `ocprometheus.yml` file will be transferred from the local machine to the switch.

 4. Create the third play.
-This will create ACLs on the switch using the arista.eos.eos_config module using the arista.eos.eos_config module.
+This will create an ACL on the switch using the `arista.eos.eos_config` module.

 5. Create the fourth play.
-This will initialize the Prometheus Daemon on SWITCH1 using the arista.eos.eos_command module.
+This will initialize the Prometheus Daemon on SWITCH1 using the `arista.eos.eos_command` module.

 6. Copy the previous plays in the playbook twice, once for SWITCH2 and once for SWITCH3.
 Ensure to alter the names and hosts areas to reflect each switch name.